-Scriptures (Or suppose a woman has ten silver coins and loses one.
-Does she not ligh ; a lamp, sweep the house and search carefully until she finds it?
-And wher ; she finds it, she calls her friends and neighbors together and says, "Rejoid 1 with me; I have found my lost coin." . ' The Sayings of Confucius -adapted from a translation by Leonard Lyall 1 If a man doesn't care about beauty but honors worth, if he helps his fathe í and mother with all of his strength, if he behaves modestly in public í and if he is faithful to his friends, then I would call that man wise, even if ] he has never been to school. ] prefer high ground to low ground, and sunny places to dark. - 0 PYWORK-Neatly copy the sentence below in the space provided. ) 1 as born into slavery near Hillsborough in Talbot County, Maryland.
-I hav W · W · W W as born into slavery near Hillsborough in Talbot County, Maryland.
-I have accurate knowledge of my age, never having seen any record containing W ·
+D. The Parable of the Lost Coin $-$ Luke 15:8-9 from the Christian Scriptures Or suppose a woman has ten silve r coins and loses one.
+Does she not light a lamp, sweep the house and searc ch carefully until she finds it?
+And when she finds it, she calls her friends a nd neighbors together and says, "Rejoice with me; I have found my lost coir 1." narrative - E. The Sayings of Confucius -adapt ed from a translation by Leonard Lyall If a man doesn't care about beauty but honors worth, if he helps his father and mother with all of his strengt h, if he behaves modestly in public and if he is faithful to his friends, then I would call that man wise, even if he has never been to school. non-narrative - F. Sun Tzu-The Art of War -adap ted from a translation by Lionel Giles After crossing a river, your army s hould get as far away from it as possible.
+If you must cross over a marsh, ge t over it as quickly as possible.
+All armie prefer high ground to low ground, and sunny places to dark. non-narrative - riting Time- 1.
+COPYWORK -Neatly copy the sente ence below in the space provided.
+I was born into slavery near Hillsbor ough in Talbot County, Maryland.
+I have no accurate knowledge of my age, ne ver having seen any record containing it.

-DICTATION N -Your teacher will read a little part of "Narrative of the Life Frederick D ouglass" back to you.
+ou.
 Please listen carefully!
-After your teache she will read slowly again and include the punctuation marks.
-Your task w ill be to write down the sentences as your teacher reads them one by one.
-SUMMARY -Write a summary narrative of one of your favorite stories.
-It can be as simple as a beginning, middle, and end, or you can elaborate further.
-Wri ite it in complete sentences.
-Tell the name of the story as well a the major ev vents and characters.
+After your tead ly again and include the punctuation mar our task will be to write dow n the sentences as your teacher reads the ne by one. - Modify according to student level. can be spelled on the board prior to Note that dictations are not spelling tests.
+Difficult wo How did I feel when I found a excitement I ever experience myself in a free state?
+It was a moment of the highest UMMARY -Write a summar y narrative of one of your favorite stories. t can be as simple as a beginn ing, middle, and end, or you can elaborate urther.
+Write it in complete so entences.
+Tell the name of the story as wel ne major events and character rs.